Toadstool-Stipe/stipe/legacy_change_log.md

 ## 0.0.3.7
 * Updates to Toadstool nav and grid display for legacy browsers
-* Updates to flexbox to support legacy and new based on current support
+* Updates to Flexbox to support legacy and new based on current support

 ## 0.0.3.5
 * Updated code blocks to be 100% of view versus two columns by default